This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Cuisine: American

-Keywords: Chocolate cake recipe, peanut butter frosting, chocolate peanut butter cake recipe
+Keywords: chocolate layer cake, peanut butter frosting, homemade chocolate cake

 Thank you , thank you!
 My son never wants a cake from the bakery for his birthday he always asks me to make one from scratch…28 years later.
 I am flattered that he still wants it to come from me, believe me we have excellent bakeries in our area.
 Anyways, this year he asked for a chocolate peanut butter cake.
 I searched my cook books and the internet but I went to your site because the recipes I have used from you have been spot on.
 I searched your site and found this recipe.
 His birthday was yesterday and the cake was delicious!

 Thank you so much for coming back Christine!!
 That means the world to me, I hope my kiddo still wants me baking cakes for him in 28 years!